xavier268/mypong/README.md

 # mypong
-A custumized version of the famous pong video game,  as a practical execise to discover the ebiten go game librairy.
+A customized version of the famous pong video game,  as a practical exercise to discover the ebiten go game librairy.